NEURONE-IL/neurone_ss_environment/README.md

 - Configuration of settings files (FRONTEND: src/app/settings.ts) (BACKEND: settings.env)
 - Internationalization

+## Operation

+For each deploy, the environment creates a database, adds a readWrite user, creates a metadata entry in another table, and deploys using said database.
+After stopping the simulation, the database remains but is deleted when the next deploy is started.

 ## Important notes

 - MongoDB version used
 - Timestamps from simulator
+- Comments on each function and a few additional explanatory comments
+- Commented lines that allow addition of additional properties in simplified behavior model JSON

 ## Further reading

+- Thesis